 - give new businesses a chance at running in a central space.

-Each project applicant will be held to a set of criteria based on the list below, but realise there are always exception to the rules, so a project may qualify providing there is an available space.
+Each project applicant will be held to a set of criteria based on the list below.
+We realise there are always exceptions to the rules, so a project may qualify if there is an available space.

 Project adds life to the CBD

-About Space, like other programmes around the world is designed to bring life back to Hutt City.
-The projects placed in shop fronts will need to be interesting enough to bring people to the CBD and hopefully will continue to bring them back.
+About Space is designed to bring life back to Hutt City.
+The projects placed in shop fronts need to be interesting enough to bring people to the CBD and hopefully will continue to bring them back.
 The projects need to turn vacant spaces into vibrant spaces and be an asset to the street.

 It is unique and local